1 - This was very successful. Turned out I have Sabzi Masala that I made when a friend was living with us 10 years ago, which I hadn't used since!

 Coriander leaves

-- Boil turnip and potato in salted water until cooked through, 10-15 minutes.
+- Boil the potato in salted water until cooked through, about 10 minutes.

-- Add the turnip and potato and fry for a minute.
+- Add the potato and fry for a minute or so.

 - Add the vegetable stock and 1/4 cup water or as needed.
 Boil till the broth is mostly evaporated.

-- Sprinkle garam masala and toss to mix well.
+- Toss in the garam masala.
 Garnish with chopped coriander and serve hot as a side with dal and rice or with roti or paratha.

 No comments: